jckli/bliss-zsh/README.md

 > **Note**: The modifications are all just personal modifications to the theme to make it work better for me.
+I have also forked my own theme over to oh-my-posh as well and you can find that in this repository too.
 If you are looking for the original, please head over to [bliss-zsh](https://github.com/joshjon/bliss-zsh).
 Also, I don't use the bliss iTerm theme (don't use iTerm2), so theres no fork for that.

 <p align="center">
   <br>